bKoda/Python/README.md

-# The purpose of this project was to determine the largest population size per Country as of 2020
+# The purpose of this project was to determine the largest population size per Country and Continent as of 2020

 # Import libaries
 ```